-The Professional Stack (formaly known as New App) is made for modern PHP development workflows building modern web applications.
+The Professional Stack is made for modern PHP development workflows building modern web applications.
 It subscribes to the 12-factor design paradigms.
 Also see our stacks article for more options.

 Specs & limits¶